Crispa–Toyota rivalry

 The Crispa-Toyota rivalry was between the now-defunct PBA teams — the Crispa Redmanizers and the Toyota Tamaraws.
 The two teams dominated the PBA from 1975 to 1983, winning 21 out of the possible 26 PBA titles of those seasons.
-Such was their popularity that whenever these two teams met on the basketball court, the streets of Metro Manila and in the provinces would be virtually deserted, as most people especially the PBA fans, would be tuned to their TV and radio sets, watching or listening to the coverage of the game.

 History

 The rivalry was preceded by that between Crispa and the Meralco Reddy Kilowatts in the Manila Industrial Commercial Athletic Association (MICAA).
 After the Meralco team disbanded in 1972, most of its former players went on to form the core of a new team, the Komatsu Komets (later renamed, Toyota Comets) in 1973.

 The first championship matchup between the two teams took place during the 1974 MICAA All-Filipino tournament.
 The Redmanizers scored a 2–0 sweep, winning the title-clinching game on October 15, 1974.
-The Redmanizers closed the game in the last 42 seconds to win, 103–99, before a crowd of 14,000 at the Araneta Coliseum.
+They secured the victory in the final 42 seconds to win, 103–99, before a crowd of 14,000 at the Araneta Coliseum.

 When the PBA was formed in 1975, the two teams dominated the league during its early years.

-They faced each other in the finals for six consecutive conferences in the PBA's first two seasons in 1975-1976.
-Toyota gained the headstart, winning their first two championships in the league's maiden season.
-After Crispa denied Toyota of a grand slam in 1975, by winning the third conference All-Philippine championship in a pulsating 3–2 series victory, the Redmanizers defeated the Comets in all three conferences the following year in 1976, thus becoming the league's first grand slam winner.
+They faced each other in the finals of six consecutive conferences in the PBA's first two seasons in 1975–1976.
+Toyota had an early advantage, securing their first two championships in the league's inaugural season.
+After Crispa denied Toyota of a grand slam in 1975 by winning the third conference All-Philippine championship in a 3–2 series victory, the Redmanizers defeated the Comets in all three conferences the following year in 1976, thus becoming the league's first grand slam winner.

 After the 1976 season, the two rivals would face each other again during finals of the 1979 season All-Filipino, with Crispa beating Toyota.
 The Toyota Tamaraws finally won against the Redmanizers, winning the 1979 Invitational championship.

 The final championship face-off between the two teams was during the 1981 Open Conference.
 The Toyota Super Diesels defeated the Crispa Redmanizers, 103–97, in the fifth and final game of the best-of-five title series on July 25, 1981.
 The count in the finals meeting was six wins for Crispa and four for Toyota.

 Their final official PBA game took place on October 9, 1983, with Crispa winning, 111–96.

 In terms of cumulative PBA games played between each other (1975-1983), Crispa won 65 games as against 58 to Toyota.

-In February 15, 1984, the Toyota team was sold to Shareholdings, Inc. of the Lucio Tan group.
-The following year, the Crispa team was sold to Pilipinas Shell Petroleum Corporation.
+In February 15, 1984, Toyota's PBA franchise was sold to Shareholdings, Inc. of the Lucio Tan group.
+The following year, the PBA franchise of the Crispa team was sold to Pilipinas Shell Petroleum Corporation.